datagrok-ai/public/help/develop/exercises.md

 3. Run the function with a "Play" button on top of the function window.
 THe dialog will prompt you to select a dataframe.
-Navigate to a "Data" view (first button on the left sidebar) and open a file with nucleotide sequences (say, `Demo Files / bio / sequences.csv`).
+Navigate to a "Data" view (first button on the left sidebar) and open a file with nucleotide sequences (say, `Demo Files / bio / sars-cov-2.csv`).
 Go back to the `Run Function` dialog to select the opened dataframe.

 4. Now choose a column with nucleotide sequences from the dropdown.
 Notice how the list of columns is automatically formed for the selected dataframe.
 Finally, run the function to get the resulting dataframe.